threefoldtech/circles_reporting_tool/specs/funnel.md

 - New (means is a deal, we need to make a proposal, or customer said yes so we can continue)
 - Proposal
 - Contract
-- Blocked / Need Info (something to be done to ublock)
+- Blocked
+  - project/deal/lead cannot be continued, something is blocking it, important to unblock asap
+- NeedInfo
+  - e.g. send proposal, need to send message, ...
 - Closed
     - can be a project_ ... means we need to work on a bigger project with a customer
     - can be a signed, so nothing to do, make sure in comments field add link to customer home page